Sheldon van der Linde: Sports car racing

 On 2 February 2025, van der Linde scored the biggest win of his racing career to date when he took out the 2025 Bathurst 12 Hour at the famous Mount Panorama Circuit in Australia.
-Driving for Belgian outfit Team WRT and driving a BMW M4 GT3, he teamed with Brazilian driver Augusto Farfus and his older brother Kelvin to take a 10 second win over their WRT team mates Raffaele Marciello, Charles Weerts and former multiple MotoGP World Champion Valentino Rossi.
+Driving for Belgian outfit Team WRT and driving a BMW M4 GT3, he teamed with Brazilian driver Augusto Farfus and his older brother Kelvin to take a 10-second win over their WRT teammates Raffaele Marciello, Charles Weerts and former multiple MotoGP World Champion Valentino Rossi.

 The win made the van der Linde's just the third set of brothers to win a major race together at Bathurst after Geoghegan's Leo and "Pete" (Ian) who won the 1962 Bathurst Six Hour Classic together, and the Brabham brothers Geoff and David who had won the 1997 AMP Bathurst 1000 Super Touring car race together.

+After missing the opening round of the 2026 WEC season, van der Linde became the first South African to win a FIA World Endurance Championship race overall, taking victory at the 6 Hours of Spa-Francorchamps with Robin Frijns and René Rast.

 Formula E

-van der Linde served as the reserve driver for the BMW i Andretti Motorsport during the 2020–21 Formula E season.
+Van der Linde served as the reserve driver for the BMW i Andretti Motorsport during the 2020–21 Formula E season.

 In April 2023, van der Linde made his debut in a Formula E car during the Berlin rookie test with Jaguar TCS Racing.
 He would later partake in the rookie test with the team in Rome.

 van der Linde returned with Jaguar and participated in the rookie free practice session in Misano and the Berlin rookie test.